openedx/frontend-base/docs/how_tos/migrate-frontend-app.md

 ## 25. Document module-specific configuration needs

 Your modules will need environment variables that your system merged into config in index.jsx - we need to document and expect those when the module is loaded.
+You'll need this list in the next step.

+## 27. Stop using process.env

+Instead, custom variables must go through site config.

+- Move all your custom variables into the `custom: {}` block of site config.
+- Throughout your app, wherever you use one of these variables, get it from `getConfig().custom` instead of from `process.env`.

+As we decide on the module boundaries of our library, we'll be able to move these into module-specific configuration in site config.  `custom` is a temporary home for this config.

 ## 26. More art than science: find your module boundaries